Bramayugam (soundtrack)

-Bramayugam is the soundtrack to the 2024 film of the same name directed by Rahul Sadasivan and produced by Chakravarthy Ramachandra and S. Sashikanth under Night Shift Studios and YNOT Studios, respectively, starring Mammootty, Arjun Ashokan and Sidharth Bharathan.
+Bramayugam is the soundtrack to the 2024 film of the same name directed by Rahul Sadasivan and produced by Chakravarthy Ramachandra and S. Sashikanth under YNOT Studios and Night Shift Studios, respectively, starring Mammootty, Arjun Ashokan and Sidharth Bharathan.
 The film's musical score is composed by Christo Xavier whose soundtrack consisted of five songs written by Din Nath Puthenchery and Ammu Maria Alex, and an instrumental theme.
 The soundtrack was released under Night Shift Records on 25 January 2024.

 Development

 Christo Xavier was recommended by the film's cinematographer Shehnad Jalal to Sadasivan, as he was also involved in Madanolsavam (2023) which was Xavier's composition debut.
 Sadasivan called Xavier during the scripting process and asked him to produce a demo based on a short sketch of the film, which worked and eventually produced several demos from the sketches of the film's script.
 His involvement was officially confirmed during the film's launch.

 Since the film is set in the 17th century, recreating the period through the film's music was considered to be challenging.
 Xavier had an idea to construct a pulluvakudam—a string instrument with a percussion sound—but eventually ended on using a waterphone—an instrument used to produce soundscape for horror films—to bring an epic feel.
 Xavier and his friend Akhil Jo built two waterphones to get the notes and soundscape, as the instrument being expensive to be purchased.
 He further made a sound system using a string of guitar in a plastic bucket and tin oil pots which was heard in the film's theme music and used didgeridoos to modify the soundscapes.
 Sadasivan mentored Xavier throughout the music sessions, while Xavier was on the sets during the production.
 During the Onam celebrations, Xavier met Mammootty and shared the instrumental theme "Kodumon Potti" which the latter liked it and praised his work.
 Girish Puthenchery's son Din Nath made his debut as a lyricist, after Sadasivan suggested him to Xavier.
 Din Nath wrote four out of five original songs.

 The fifth and sixth track "The Beginning" and "The Age of Madness" consisted of electronic music elements blending with the periodic classical setting.
 The producer Ramachandra's insistence on an electronic track led to the composition of "The Age of Madness".
 Xavier provided vocals for the original songs while Atheena and Sayanth S co-contributed the vocals.